-The emergence of the Coronavirus ("COVID-19") Omicron variant in the final days of November 2021 triggered broad-based risk aversion across global financial markets, leading to rallies in perceived safehaven assets and price declines in several risk assets.
+The emergence of the Coronavirus ("COVID-19") Omicron variant in the final days of November 2021 triggered broad-based risk aversion across global financial markets, leading to rallies in perceived safe-haven assets and price declines in several risk assets.
 Crude oil prices dropped around 20% during the month on global growth concerns, with the bulk of the price adjustments occurring in the wake of the Omicron news.
 However, inflation figures remained historically high across much of the world.
-The yield on the 10Y US Treasury ("USD") hote finished the month 11 bps lower at 1.45%, and the US dollar ("USD") broadly strengthened, with some notable exceptions.
+The yield on the 10Y US Treasury ("UST") note finished the month 11 bps lower at 1.45%, and the US dollar ("USD") broadly strengthened, with some notable exceptions.

 The US Federal Reserve ("Fed") kept the federal funds target rate unchanged (0.00% to 0.25%) at its 3 November meeting and announced the start of tapering its asset purchases in November.
 UST purchases will be reduced by USD10 billion per month and mortgage-backed securities purchases by USD5 billion per month.
 At this pace, purchases would end by summer 2022.
 Committing to these levels of reductions only for November and December, the Fed left the door open to either accelerate or reduce the tapering pace next year, stating that currently the committee judges that similar reductions in the pace of net asset purchases will likely be appropriate each month, but it is prepared to adjust the pace of purchases if warranted by changes in the economic outlook.
 The Fed's balance sheet reached USD8.7 trillion at the end of November.
 Fed Chairman Jay Powell had also stressed that the conditions required to begin the process of adjusting the fed funds target rate are more stringent than those used in the tapering decision and that it is likely that the tapering process would be completed prior to raising interest rates.
-At the end of November, LSP Fed Governor Lael Brainard had been nominated for the position of Vice Chair, increasing the likelihood of the continuation of current Fed policies.
+At the end of November, US President Joe Biden renominated Powell for another 4-year term and announced that current Fed Governor Lael Brainard had been nominated for the position of Vice Chair, increasing the likelihood of the continuation of current Fed policies.